 Analysts said crude’s early gains were partly due to the prospect of China, the world’s largest crude importer, easing restrictions to prevent the spread of the virus.

-SPI Asset Management executive managing director Stephen Innes wrote in a report that the market is optimistic about a “massive surge in oil demand and prices,” which is positive for producers, albeit detrimental to consumer sentiment.
+SPI Asset Management executive managing director Stephen Innes wrote in a report that the market is optimistic regarding a “massive surge in oil demand and prices,” which is positive for producers, albeit detrimental to consumer sentiment.

-“With unsustainable high gas prices at gas stations due to a shortage of supply, the Fed will be on a mission to raise interest rates to at least moderate the demand side of the economy, which could ultimately lead to a form of moderate demand destruction, which is buying at the peak of the summer driving season.
+“With unsustainable high gas prices at gas stations due to a shortage of supply, the Fed will be on a mission to raise interest rates to at least moderate the demand side of the economy, which might ultimately lead to a form of moderate demand destruction, which is buying at the peak of the summer driving season.
 Instead of spending big bucks, the family might quit.”

 UK data on Wednesday showed that annual consumer prices climbed to a 40-year high, boosted by rising energy prices.